Installing Cloud Application Gateway

 - You can edit exisiting group

-- To assign a system to an instance group, configure the Cloud Application Gateway instance setting in the General setting of a system.
+To assign a system to an instance group, configure the Cloud Application Gateway instance setting in the General settings of a system.

-To assign a Provisioning Worker Service to an instance group, configure the InstanceGroupId value in the CloudApplicationGatewayConfiguration section in the file appsettings.Customer.json.
+To assign a worker service, either Import or Provisioning, to an instance group, configure the InstanceGroupId value in the CloudApplicationGatewayConfiguration section in the appsettings.Customer.json file.

 InstanceGroupId setting